nikogura/nikogura.com/Documentation.md

 What grew from this experience is the idea that we needed to avoid tactics that required a great number of factors to resolve in our favor and instead rely on moves that were more likely to succeed than to fail.
 A good tactic was one that still worked as intended even when a maximum number of factors went _against_ you.

 The humorous acronym for this idea is the K.I.S.S.
 Principle: Keep It Simple, Stupid.
 The more scholarly version is [Occam's Razor](https://en.wikipedia.org/wiki/Occam's_razor).
+The fewer the moving parts, the more likely things wil actually work.
+Stone axes are crude, it's true, but they're also incredibly reliable.
+When one breaks you're left with a stick and a rock, both of which are still good for bashing stuff.

 When a student came up with some elaborate movie move they wanted to use I would always ask "Do you want to bet your nose on it?".
 When they invariably were puzzled I would explain: